Wine bars in Washington DC. natural, classical, and the grower-focused rooms worth the cab fare.

 Cork Wine Bar and Market ★ 4.6

-Cork Wine Bar and Market in Washington DC is Diane Gross's 14th Street Logan Circle wine bar and bottle shop since 2008, the city's anchor natural wine room with 50 bottles by the glass.
+Cork Wine Bar and Market in Washington DC is Diane Gross's 14th Street Logan Circle wine bar and bottle shop since 2008, the city's anchor natural wine room.

 Signature pour: Grower Champagne flight